xianghui/javascript101/content/lessons/1-5-objects.md

 ```

 However, unlike other strongly typed languages, we can add properties
-(attributes/methods) to an object even after it has been declared.
-Each object
+(attributes/methods) to an object during runtime.
+Each object can have its own
-has its own copy of a property.
+copy of properties.

 ```javascript
 function Shape() {}